EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/05-Generating-Features-and-Sentiments.md

 ---

-## 🧪 Try It Yourself: Extract the Product Feature Being Mentioned
+## Try It Yourself: Extract the Product Feature Being Mentioned

 This example shows how to extract **which feature** is being talked about in the review.
 We guide the LLM using a **schema prompt** listing possible feature names.

+!!! note "You can run this command in pgAdmin or any SQL tool to try out extracting product feature."
+Query:

 ```sql
 SELECT azure_ai.extract(